 - Inspection Standards

 - CVSA Out-of-Service Criteria

-Format: Classroom: Formal presentations coupled with workshop style instruction & exercises and interactive discussion.
+Format: Classroom: Formal presentations & exercises and discussion.

-Evaluation: Full attendance, participation and a written knowledge verification assessment.
+Evaluation: Full attendance, participation of knowledge and practical.

 Prerequisites: For private owners and users of light vehicles and trailers, an understanding of commercial vehicle components is helpful.